shamanengine/shamanengine.github.io/venv.md

 ```

 ## Device 2
-Just follow the steps 1-3 from Device 1 if you don't have venv already setup, than run below
+Just follow the steps 1-3 from Device 1 if you don't have venv already setup, then run below
 ```bash
 # Go to project folder, activate venv, fetch the dependencies, deactivate venv
 cd projectfolder